 Whether you’ve read my content, or someone else’s, blogging certainly has its fans.

-Though, for every successful blogger that is out there, pushing the benefits of blogging, there are also many, many bloggers who have failed.
+For every successful blogger that’s out there pushing the benefits of blogging, there are also many, many bloggers who have failed.

-It is important to recognize why these bloggers may have failed, so that you can make sure you don’t fall into the same traps.
-After all, if blogging doesn’t work out for you, it isn’t because blogging is a bad way to market yourself – but more likely because you didn’t execute properly.
+It’s important to recognize why these bloggers may have failed, so that you can make sure you don’t fall into the same traps.

 In this post, we’re going to take a look at the flawed blogging practices that knock most people out.

 We’ll go through the mindsets and habits that cause bloggers to fail and take a look at what ‘winning’ bloggers do instead, from getting involved in affiliate marketing (again, to make money) to finding relevant topics to wax poetic about.

-By the end of this post, you’ll understand what it takes to become an accomplished blogger, so that you too, can join the long list of blogging success stories.
+By the end of this post, you’ll understand what it takes to become a successful blogger, so that you too, can join the long list of blogging success stories.